reillysiemens/pianodb/README.md

 # pianodb

-A database companion to pianobar.
+A database companion to [pianobar].

 - Free Software: ISC License